Augmentation-aware Self-supervised Learning with Conditioned Projector: Experiments

 \subsection{Analysis of representations formed by \our{}}

-We investigate the awareness of augmentation-induced data perturbations in the intermediate and final representations of pretrained networks.
-As a proxy metric for measuring this, we choose the InfoNCE loss \cite{oord2019representation,chen2020simple}.
-The value of InfoNCE is high if embeddings of pairs of augmented images are less similar to one another than to embeddings of unrelated images, and low if positive pairs of embeddings are on average separated correctly, and thus, the given representation is invariant to augmentations.
-We report the mean InfoNCE loss values under different augmentation types at subsequent stages of ResNet-50 and projectors of MoCo-v2, AugSelf~\cite{lee2021improving} and \our{} in Figure \ref{fig:exp_invariance}.
+{We have demonstrated that \our{} has a positive impact on the quality of trained representations.
+We now investigate the differences in those representations.
+Specifically, we investigate the awareness of augmentation-induced data perturbations in the intermediate and final representations of pretrained networks.} As a proxy metric for measuring this, we choose the InfoNCE loss \cite{oord2019representation,chen2020simple}.
+The value of InfoNCE is high if embeddings of pairs of augmented images are less similar to one another than to embeddings of other images, and low if positive embedding pairs are matched correctly, and thus, the given representation is invariant to augmentations.
+We report the mean InfoNCE loss values for different augmentation types at subsequent stages of ResNet-50 and projectors of vanilla MoCo-v2, AugSelf~\cite{lee2021improving} and \our{} in Figure \ref{fig:exp_invariance}.

 In all networks, the augmentation awareness decreases gradually throughout the feature extractor and projector stages.
 In \our{}, we observe a much softer decline in the feature extractor stages and a sharper one in the projector.
 Representations of \our{} feature extractor are on average more difficult to match together than those of vanilla MoCo-v2 and AugSelf~\cite{lee2021improving}.
 This implies that the \our{} feature extractor is indeed more sensitive to augmentations than its counterparts.
-On the other hand, representations of all projectors, including \our{}, are similarly separable.
-This suggests that the conditioning mechanism helps \our{} projector to better amortize the augmentation-induced differences between the feature extractor embeddings.
+On the other hand, representations of all projectors, including \our{}, are similarly separable. {This suggests that the conditioning mechanism helps \our{} projector to better amortize the augmentation-induced differences between the embeddings produced by the feature extractor.}

 The above observations indicate that in the vanilla and (to a slightly lesser extent) AugSelf approaches, both the projector and the intermediate representations are enforced to be augmentation-invariant.
 On the other hand, in \our{}, the task of augmentation invariance is solved to a larger degree by the projector, and to a smaller degree by the feature extractor, allowing it to be more augmentation-aware.
 As shown in Section \ref{sec:exp:downstream}, this sensitivity does not prevent the \our{} feature extractor from achieving similar or better performance than its counterparts when transferred to downstream tasks.